-ORP participants face different investment menus when they invest through HIGH and LOW.
+ORP participants face different investment menus when they invest through HIGH, LOW, and NEW.
 In Table A1, we report the number of investment options in each asset class at the beginning and end of our sample period.
-We also report the number of investment options that are actively managed versus passively managed, and the number of investment options that advised by the provider versus outside asset management firms (for example, HIGH provides access to the HIGH Small-Cap Value Fund, which is advised by HIGH, and the SIT Mid-Cap Growth Fund, which is advised by SIT).
-There are several notable differences between the two investment menus.
-First, HIGH offers four-times as many investment options as LOW in October 1996 (40 versus 10).
+We also report the number of investment options that are actively managed versus passively managed, the number of investment options that are advised by the provider versus outside asset management firms (e.g., HIGH provides access to the HIGH Small-Cap Value Fund and the SIT Mid-Cap Growth Fund), and the default investment option, which varies in the cross section but not in the time series.

+During Regime 1, HIGH offers four-times as many investment options as LOW in October 1996 (40 versus 10).
 Even after LOW increases its investment menu in July 2007, HIGH still offers more than three-times as many investment options (61 versus 19).
-Second, HIGH's investment menu is skewed toward domestic equity, offering investments with narrow investment mandates (such as Small-Cap Value or Mid-Cap Growth).
-Third, HIGH does not offer any exposure to real estate.
-Fourth, while HIGH's investment menu grows significantly over our sample period, access to investments advised by other firms declines significantly.
+While HIGH's investment menu grows significantly over our sample period, access to investments advised by other firms declines significantly.
 For example, HIGH introduces its own Mid-Cap Growth Fund in September 1998 and drops the SIT Mid-Cap Growth Fund in May 2006.
-Finally, as we discuss above, the two providers have different default investments.
-The default in LOW is a money market, while the default in HIGH is a fixed annuity.
-However, it is an open question which if any of the differences in investment menus influenced the choice of ORP provider.
-In Table A2, we summarize the information about investment provider menus that OUS provided to new employees in 2002.
-This information understated the differences in the sizes of the investment menus.
+Perhaps more significantly, HIGH's investment menu is skewed toward domestic equity, offering investments with narrow investment mandates (such as Small-Cap Value or Mid-Cap Growth).
+This may explain why 15% of the survey respondents who choose to invest through HIGH report never meeting with their broker-they choose HIGH for access to equity funds rather than for access to broker recommendations.
+During Regime 2, NEW offers both a larger menu than LOW (38 options versus 19 options) and relatively more domestic equity funds (16 versus 9).